EIC was founded in 1971 to carry out electrical installations

 EIC were appointed by main contractor, ISG to install the UK’s most innovative heat recovery system.
 The award winning initiative – to use energy recovered from the crematorium and used to supplement the heating system at the neighbouring Abbey Stadium Leisure Centre and pool in Redditch – is set to be one of the most efficient heat recovery schemes in the country.

-In partnership with main contractor Wilmott Dixon, EIC were selected to deliver a 21st century educational facility.
-The task was to create a building that was a learning hub for all.
-Somewhere that could be both formal and informal, both business-like and welcoming; a special place for children, staff, parents and the community.
+In partnership with main contractor Wilmott Dixon, EIC was selected to deliver a 21st century educational facility.
+The task was to create a learning hub that was both formal and informal, business-like and welcoming, a special place for children, staff, parents and the community.

 Addenbrooke’s Treatment Centre is an £85 million treatment centre in Cambridge.
 The building is located on Cambridge Biomedical Campus and is a real centre of excellence, bringing together clinical services and research under one roof.